 Different communication styles

-This refers to the individual ways different people choose their words and deliver them.
+This refers to the individual ways in which different people choose and communicate their words.
 In some cases, people even have different ideas about what certain words and phrases mean, which can lead to significant misunderstandings.
-Tone, body language, and listening skills can also come into play here.
+Tone, body language and listening skills can also come into play.
+For example, a person who prefers direct communication may clash with someone who uses more subtle or indirect language, adding to the confusion.
+Cultural differences can also play a role, as norms and expectations for verbal exchange vary according to region and social background.

 Time pressure